TOP 9 PIANO-BUYER QUESTIONS 2021

 After 160 years in the piano business in greater Boston – we’ve heard just about every piano question imaginable!
 From “can I trade my car for your piano” to the recurrent “what are your hours today?”

-Here’s a look at our top 9 frequently asked piano buyer questions in the year 2020:
+Here’s a look at our top 9 frequently asked piano buyer questions so far in the year 2021:

 1. What is the best piano for a beginner?

 While the specifics have changed this year, the general rule remains: You won’t be a beginner for long!
 The best piano for a beginner is one that can meet the individual’s musical intentions and goals.

 Some beginners hope to become advanced pianists, even professional performing pianists; other beginners simply want to get their feet wet, so to speak, to see if they will like learning to play or not.
 Some beginners imagine piano playing as a hobby at most; others devote themselves to becoming the best pianists they can be.
 The more demanding the goal, the more important the quality of the instrument.